Shravannaikini/electricity-unit-consumption-calculator/README.md

-Calculate elctricity unit consumption derails for different componets by entering details like wattage of component, working hours.
+Calculate elctricity unit consumption details for different componets by entering details like wattage of component, working hours.